utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 Status/ping
 ^^^^^^^^^^^

-If the satellite receives this command, it responds with data "UTAT" (no string termination).
+Ping one of the subsystems to see if it responds.
+Should be used to check OBC responds to transceiver messages and EPS/PAY respond to CAN messages from OBC.

 - Message type - 0x00
-- Data - 4 bytes - "UTAT"
+- Argument 1 - Subsystem

 Get Restart Count, Restart Date/Time, Uptime
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Gets the restart count (number of times OBC has restarted its program), restart date/time (RTC date/time of most recent restart), and uptime (time since most recent restart)
+Gets the restart count (number of times OBC has restarted its program), restart date/time (RTC date/time of most recent restart), and uptime (time since most recent restart) for the specified subsystem.

 - Message type - 0x01
+- Argument 1 - Subsystem
+- Data
-- Data - 14 bytes - restart count (4 bytes), restart date (3 bytes), restart time (3 bytes), uptime (4 bytes)
+    - If OBC - 14 bytes - restart count (4 bytes), restart date (3 bytes), restart time (3 bytes), restart reason (1 byte), uptime (4 bytes)
+    - If EPS/PAY - 8 bytes - restart count (4 bytes), restart reason (1 byte), uptime (4 bytes)

+TODO - make unknown restart reason = 0

 Get RTC Date/Time
 ^^^^^^^^^^^^^^^^^